Fractured Spinal Vertebrae

 Can You Break Multiple Vertebrae At A Time?

 Yes, it is possible to break more than one vertebrae at a time.
 In fact, it’s common when you suffer from a compression fracture to break more than one.
-Often times you become at higher risk for a subsequent fractures.
+Often times you become at higher risk for a subsequent fracture.
 If you have multiple fractures in your spine your symptoms will most often be a loss of height, or potentially even suffering from a condition called kyphosis.